Freddy Quinn: Biography

 Quinn was born in Niederfladnitz, Lower Austria, and grew up in Vienna.
-As a child he lived in Morgantown, West Virginia, with his father, but moved back to live with his mother in Vienna.
 Through his mother's second marriage to Rudolf Anatol Freiherr von Petz, Quinn adopted the name Nidl-Petz.

+The following paragraph presents events as they were publicly known up to 2025.
+The veracity of some of this information is doubtful or at least not entirely certain.

-At the end of World War II, as part of a refugee group, Quinn encountered American troops in Bohemia.
-Due to his fluent English, the 14-year-old succeeded in pretending to be of American nationality.
-He was subsequently sent to the US in May 1945 with a military transport.
-On Ellis Island, he learned that his father had already died in 1943 in a car accident.
-The boy was immediately sent back to Europe and, before returning to his mother in Vienna, was stranded for a whole year in Antwerp in a children's home, where he learned to speak French and Dutch.
+Quinn experienced the end of World War II in Hungary, where he had been sent to as part of the children's evacuation program due to the bombing of Vienna.
+Fleeing the Red Army, he encountered US forces near Pilsen.
+His fluent English allowed him to convincingly pass himself off as an American.
+In May 1945, he was transported to the US by military transport, finally arriving on Ellis Island, where he (allegedly) learned that his (alleged) father had died in a traffic accident in 1943.

+Quinn was subsequently sent back to Europe and spent a year in a reform school in Antwerp due to difficulties with his identity documents.
+There, he attended a general education school and learned Dutch and French.

 Upon moving to Germany, he was "discovered" in St. Pauli, Hamburg, and was offered his first recording contract in 1954.
 He represented Germany at the Eurovision Song Contest 1956 in Lugano, Switzerland, with the atypical song, "So geht das jede Nacht", about an unfaithful girlfriend who dates many men.
 He did not win, and the full results of the contest were never released so his placement is not known.
 Most of his other songs are about Hamburg, the endless sea and the solitary life in faraway lands.
 His first hit record was "Heimweh" ("Homesickness", a.k.a.
 "Brennend heisser Wüstensand", "Dort wo die Blumen blüh'n" and "Schön war die Zeit", (1956), a German version of Dean Martin's "Memories Are Made of This".
 It sold over one million copies, and was awarded a gold disc.

 Other hits, often with him simply billed as Freddy, followed: "Die Gitarre und das Meer" (1959), "Unter fremden Sternen" (1959), "Irgendwann gibt's ein Wiedersehn" (1960), "La Paloma" (1961), "Junge, komm bald wieder" (1962).
 His 1964 offering "Vergangen, vergessen, vorüber" was another million-selling release.

 His popularity waned in the 1970s, but Quinn continued performing.
 "Junge, komm bald wieder" was sung by Alpay on 7 Dilde Alpay (Turkish for "Alpay in Seven Languages") album, which was released in 1973.